Bioinformatics scientist, Kaipūtaiao raraunga koiora

 You need

-- a Bachelor's degree in biological sciences or similar area
+- a bachelor's degree in biological sciences or similar area

 You may need

-- a Master of Science in bioinformatics
+- a Master of Biotechnology (Bioinformatics) or similar

-- experience in similar work like bioinformatics, data science or information technology
+- experience in similar work

 If you’re in school